ramonmeza/PythonSSHServerTutorial/README.md

         pass
 ```

-# Ruuning the SSH Server
+### Running the SSH Server

 Finally we can test all of our code up to this point.
 First we import our `SshServer` class we just created.
 Next we simply create our `SshServer`, passing it the location of our private RSA key and the corresponding password and start the server.
 If you need to create your SSH keys, I suggest either looking at `main.py` in this repository, or looking at either [this article](https://phoenixnap.com/kb/generate-ssh-key-windows-10), which explains how to do it on windows, or [this one](https://www.ssh.com/ssh/keygen/) which explains how to do it on Linux.

 ```py
 from src.ssh_server import SshServer